 distorted over the years.
 Authors are taught from earlier textbooks, and

 often they get their information directly from modern textbooks.
-Then
+Then they

 Seeing the Invisible VoltageMagnetic fields are invisible, and so is voltage.
 Both can be made visible.
 Iron filings let us see magnetic fields.
 To see voltage, suspend some metal or plastic fibers in oil, or sprinkle grass seeds on a pool of glycerine.
 If we then expose the oil to the strong voltage-field surrounding a charged object, the fibers or grass seeds will line up and show the shape of the field.
-Rub a balloon on your head, hold it near the suspended fibers, and you'll "see" the lines of e-field flux.
+Rub a balloon on your head, hold it near the suspended fibers, and you'll "see" the three-dimensional pattern; the lines of e-field flux.

 Measuring VoltageTo measure current, we allow the magnetism around a coil of wire to deflect a compass needle.
 To measure voltage, we allow the "electricism" between a pair of delicately suspended metal plates to deflect one of those plates.
 The simplest voltmeter is called a "foil-leaf electroscope."
 Electroscopes are simple versions of zero-current voltmeters. find such things in books about "static electricity", when they really should be in all electronics books.
 A more complicated version of the foil-leaf electroscope is called a "quadrant electrometer."
 These two devices can measure voltage directly, without creating any electric current at all.
 Besides the moving capacitor plates, there are a few other ways to measure voltage too.